 4. Bacterial or viral infections

 Infections also reduce the appetite and prevent the child from drinking or eating anything, thus inhibiting water intake and leading to dehydration.
-Some conditions like gastroenteritis, also known as stomach flu, may cause inflammation in the intestines due to a viral or bacterial infection, causing dehydration from vomiting and diarrhea.
+Some conditions like gastroenteritis, also known as stomach flu, may cause inflammation in the intestines due to a viral (such as rotavirus, Norwalk virus, and adenovirus), bacterial (Salmonella, Escherichia coli, Campylobacter, and Clostridium difficile), or parasitic infections (such as Giardia lamblia, also known as giardiasis) infection, causing dehydration from vomiting and diarrhea.

 Sores in the mouth caused due to bacteria or body heat can also make it difficult for the child to eat or drink anything, resulting in dehydration.